codelingo/codelingo/README.md

 ```

-When lingo reviews, it looks for a .lingo file in the current or parent
+When Lingo reviews, it looks for a .lingo file in the current or parent
 directories.
 If those tenets use a docker driver (default) and no local docker
-image is found, lingo goes and gets it.
+image is found, Lingo goes and gets it.
 The first time you pull a docker
 tenet, it will pull the tenet base images.
 This means future tenet pulls will
 be much quicker.